c3d4/Get-Out/README.md

 # Get-Out
 A weather app that tracks the weather, and tells you when it's nice out!
+Made by c3d4.